 This pipeline view is typically disconnected from CRM, which makes it out of date before it is printed.
 It is also “flat” because most pipeline reports don’t provide the robust interactions required to manage the dynamic nature of the sales pipeline.

-Sales Pipeline Technology and Process
+Sales Pipeline Management: Technology and Best Practices

 Users need an intuitive, real-time view of their sales pipelines.
 The view should allow effortless drill-down to all the supporting information.
 Visualizing the sales pipeline goes beyond a listing of opportunities, opportunity amounts, and targeted close dates.
 The sales pipeline should allow you to drill into details or different aspects of the pipeline without going to multiple tools or dashboards and without losing context.